SCOTT ANDREW SHER

 - Honored with the "Best Business Mergers Article - 2012 Antitrust Writing Award" from the Institute of Competition Law for co-authoring "EU and U.S. Antitrust Authorities Update: Best Practices on Cooperation in Merger Investigations"

-- Named among the District of Columbia's top antitrust attorneys in the 2011-2014 editions of Chambers USA: America's Leading Lawyers for Business, in which researchers singled him out for his "amazingly fast and very thorough analysis"
+- Named among the nation's top antitrust attorneys in the 2011-2018 editions of Chambers USA: America's Leading Lawyers for Business, in which clients described him as "very good at navigating clients through complex issues" and noted that "his understanding of antitrust law is amazing"

 - Honored by Law360 as one of five "Rising Stars" in competition law, 2011